Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 There are plenty of other factors to consider, but we’ll talk about them on a case-by-case basis.
 Here are our top five hand grain mills:

 You’ll see this mill called the bug-out mill, because it is lightweight.
 But, like all hand mills, it needs to be secured to a table to work.
 This mill also has impressive claims about its speed, and reviewers who have tried other mills (and who therefore know any milling takes some time) agree it’s quite a fast mill.
 You can purchase a specific drill bit attachment for the mill which is quite convenient.
 It’s also versatile, with one stone and one steel burr.
-As a medium-priced mill it retails at about $270 dollars.
-It’s more durable than the cheaper mills, and overall the WonderMill Junior Deluxe Flour Millis our first choice for a prepper’s hand mill.
+It’s more durable than the cheaper mills, and overall the WonderMill Junior Deluxe Flour Mill is our first choice for a prepper’s hand mill.

 Gaye has previously reviewed the electric powered Wondermill, here.

-This mill is the most expensive on the list, at $700 dollars or so, depending on where you buy it from.
-But, with that price comes quality.
+This mill is the most expensive on the list, But, with that price comes quality.
 It’s a heavy mill that appears nigh indestructible (and comes with a lifetime warranty).
 It’s one of the only mills that can truly make cake fine flour on the first pass, and it can mill any grain or nut.

 You’re going to want to bolt this thing to a worktable and simply keep it covered when its not in use.
 It can come with a fly wheel for easier turning, but young children are not going to be able to use it.
 You can buy spare parts for it, and it doesn’t lend easily to being motorized unless you DIY.
 If you can afford it, and you’re preparing for a long-term SHTF scenario, this is the mill to buy.

 This hand grain mill is simply superior to Victorio’s older version (the back to basics) such that there is absolutely no reason to buy the older.
 The new model is larger, more stable, and more efficient.
-You can buy a motor for this mill.
+You can buy a Electric Motor for VKP1024 Deluxe Grain Mill by VICTORIO VKP1024-M for this mill.

 Overall, this mill isn’t much of an upgrade from the Victorio Deluxe, and at one hundred dollars more it just doesn’t make sense.
 If you can afford more than a hundred for a mill, put your money towards the Wonder Mill instead.